Case Closed season 11

 The eleventh season of the Case Closed anime was directed by Yasuichiro Yamamoto and produced by TMS Entertainment and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot follows Conan Edogawa's daily adventures.

 The episodes use six pieces of theme music: two opening themes and four ending themes.
 The first opening theme is "I can't stop my love for you♥" by Rina Aiuchi until episode 305.
 The second opening is lit.
 "Wind of Lalala" (風のららら, "Kaze no Rarara") by Mai Kuraki for the rest of the season.
 The first ending theme is lit.
 "After I Dream" (夢みたあとで, "Yumemita Ato de") until episode 287.
 The second ending theme is lit.
 "Colourless" (無色, "Mushoku") by Azumi Uehara until episode 299.
 The third ending theme is "Overture" by Koshi Inaba until episode 306.
 The fourth ending theme is lit.
 "Dreaming of tomorrow" (明日を夢見て, "Ashita wo Yume Mite") by Zard for the rest of the season.

 The season initially ran from July 15, 2002, through April 14, 2003 on Nippon Television Network System in Japan.
 Episodes 286 to 315 were later collected into eight DVD compilations by Shogakukan.
 They were released between March 25, 2005, and June 24, 2005, in Japan.

 Episodes 286 to 288 were dubbed by Studio Nano as part of a curated episode list, which was released on Crunchyroll and Netflix on August 21, 2025.
+Episodes 307 and 308 were later dubbed and released on May 1, 2026.